Sociology of Death and Dying Syllabus

 Is it possible to re-discover the ordinariness of death?

-from epoch to epoch (an historical question), from culture to culture (an anthropological
+interpretation of death from epoch to epoch (an historical question), from culture to

-behavior, mourning customs, burial rites (burying, burning, embalming, etc.) changed
+How has death-related behavior, mourning customs, burial rites (burying, burning,

 Tolstoy - Death of Ivan Illich